loveland/support/_articles/change-account-url.md

 ---
-weight: 0
+weight: 1
-category: Getting Started
+category: Your Account
 published: false
+intro: How to set your group's URL
 ---
 You can customize your Site Control account's URL by following the steps below.
 This URL is for quick access to your group and its login page.